Markov-switching State Space Models for Uncovering Musical Interpretation: Materials and methods

-where the matrices $d,\ T,\ c,\ Z,\ Q,$ and $G$ are allowed to depend on $\theta$ and can potentially vary (deterministically) with $i$.
-In this case, the Kalman filter, \citep[see e.g.,][]{Kalman1960,Harvey1990}, provides closed form solutions for the conditional distributions of the states and gives the likelihood of $\theta$ given data.
-For completeness, we have included the Kalman filter in the Supplementary Material.
+where the vectors $c,\ d$ and matrices $T,\ Z,\ Q,$ and $G$ are allowed to depend on $\theta$, can potentially vary with $i$, or can depend on previous values of $x$ and $y$.
+In this case, the Kalman filter \citep[see for example,][]{Kalman1960,Harvey1990}, provides closed form solutions for the conditional distributions of the states and gives the likelihood of $\theta$ given data.
+For completeness, we have included the Kalman filter inference algorithm in the Supplement \citep{McDonaldMcBride2021a}.

-While the Kalman filter returns the likelihood for $\theta$, inference for the the mean and variance of $X$ is conditional only on the preceding observations $\{y_j\}_{j=1}^i$: $\varx_i=\Expect{x_i\given y_1\ldots,y_i}$ and $P_i=\Var{x_i\given y_1,\ldots,y_i}$.
-To incorporate all future observations into these estimates, the Kalman smoother is required.
-There are many different smoother algorithms tailored for different applications.
+Although the Kalman filter returns the likelihood for $\theta$, and is therefore all we need for parameter estimation, inference for the mean and variance of $X$ is conditional only on the preceding observations $\{y_j\}_{j=1}^i$: $\varx_i=\Expect{x_i\given y_1\ldots,y_i}$ and $P_i=\Var{x_i\given y_1,\ldots,y_i}$.
+To incorporate all future observations into these estimates, and produce the inferred performance tempos shown in, for example, \autoref{fig:richter}, the Kalman smoother is required.
+Many different smoother algorithms have been tailored for different applications.
 The smoother we use, due to~\citet{RauchStriebel1965}, is often referred to as the classical fixed-interval smoother~\citep{AndersonMoore1979}.
-It produces only the unconditional expectations of the hidden state $\hat{x}_i=\Expect{x_i\given y_1,\ldots,y_n}$ for the sake of computational speed.
-This version is more appropriate for inference in the type of switching models we discuss below.
-We again provide this algorithm in the Supplementary Material.
+It produces only the unconditional expectations of the hidden state $\hat{x}_i=\Expect{x_i\given y_1,\ldots,y_n}$, which is all that is necessary for our analysis.
+This algorithm is again given in the Supplementary Material \citep{McDonaldMcBride2021a}.
+We note that the smoother estimate of $\Var{x_i\given y_1,\ldots,y_n}$ is not necessary for any of the analysis discussed in this paper.

 Linear Gaussian state-space models can be made quite flexible by expanding the state vector or allowing the parameter matrices to vary with time.
 Furthermore, this general form encompasses many standard time series models: ARIMA models, ARCH and GARCH models, stochastic volatility models, exponential smoothers, and more~\citep[see][for many other examples]{DurbinKoopman2001}.
-Nonlinear, non-Gaussian versions have been extensively studied~\citep{DurbinKoopman1997,Fuh2006,Kitagawa1987,Kitagawa1996} and algorithms for filtering, smoothing, and parameter estimation have been derived~\citep[e.g.,][]{KoyamaPerez-Bolde2010,AndrieuDoucet2010}.
-However, these models are less useful for change-point detection or other forms of discontinuous behavior when the times of discontinuity are unknown.
+Nonlinear, non-Gaussian versions have been extensively studied~\citep{DurbinKoopman1997,Fuh2006,Kitagawa1987,Kitagawa1996} and algorithms for filtering, smoothing, and parameter estimation have been derived~\citep[for example,][]{KoyamaPerez-Bolde2010,AndrieuDoucet2010}.
+However, these models are less useful for change-point detection or other discontinuous behavior when the times of discontinuity are unknown.